gkweston/CSCE438-MachineProblems/MP_2/README.md

     cd /root/src
     make

 This may take a while (especially if it's a fresh make).
-Then start the server (in the foreground, or detached followed by `&`):
+Then start the server:

+    # Run in the foreground
     ./tsd -p <port>

+    # Run detached
+    ./tsd -p <port> &

 Client(s)